grafana/writers-toolkit/docs/sources/writing-guide/references/index.md

 In this example,

-- `Ref "../../enterprise/"` is the destination of the reference that Hugo cannot resolve
+- `Ref "../../enterprise/"` is the destination of the reference that Hugo can't resolve
 - `/hugo/content/docs/grafana/next/administration/roles-and-permissions/access-control/assign-rbac-roles.md` is the document containing the reference, where the path after `/next/` is relative to the documentation root of the component repository
 - `:14` represents the line number containing the unresolved reference
 - `:47` represents the character in that line where the unresolved reference begins